ably/ably-js/README.md

 let channel = client.channels.get('feed'); /* inferred type Ably.Types.RealtimeChannel */
 ```

 For the version of the library where async methods return promises, use `import * as Ably from 'ably/promises';` instead.
-(You can also use `import * as Ably from 'ably/callbacks'` to get a version that for now behaves the same as the normal lib, but is guaranteed to not return promises even if we make returning a promise the default in some future major version).
+For the explicitly-callback-based variant use `import * as Ably from 'ably/callbacks'` – see [Async API style](#async-api-style).

 Intellisense in IDEs with TypeScript support is supported: